 Many Disney fans enjoy resort hopping, which means they visit a number of resorts in one day, hopping from one to the next, enjoying the many magical experiences the resorts have to offer.
 Here are 10 tips and tricks to Disney resort hopping.

-Editor’s Note: While resort hopping during the phased reopening of Walt Disney World is not prohibited, restrictions may be in place to limit or discourage it.
-For instance, you may be required to have a dining reservation at a resort in order to visit.
+Editor’s Note: While visiting resorts you aren’t staying at is certainly allowed, parking at a resort you aren’t staying at may be another story.
+For instance, you may be required to have a dining reservation at a resort in order to enter the resort in your vehicle.
 When driving directly to a resort, security will ask the reason for your visit and you may be denied entry.
 However, when visiting resorts via Disney transportation, you will likely have an easier time gaining access to the resort.
 If visiting a resort you are not currently staying at, we recommend taking a bus (or monorail or boat where applicable) from one of the parks or from Disney Springs.

 10 – Use Disney Transportation

 You will save yourself a great deal of time if you use Disney transportation when traveling between resorts.
 You will avoid the hassle, stress, and bother of following directions and finding parking.
 The Monorail travels between three of the resorts, some resorts have boats, and buses travel to all resorts, but only from specific locations.
 For example, you can’t catch a bus from Pop Century to the Polynesian, but you can travel to Magic Kingdom by bus and then take a boat, bus, or Monorail to the Polynesian.
 The Disney Skyliner connects five different Disney resorts and offers amazing views!
 Using Disney transportation is easy, stress-free, air-conditioned, and fun!